Life isn’t quite the same when a furry spirit enters or appears to leave your life.

 Q: I’ve always wondered if animals join us in the afterlife?
 It would seem an awful waste if our pets were just unconditionally loving and accepting props for us to enjoy while on Earth and then that’s it—nothingness.

-A: Yes, as you say, it would be an incredible waste of energy for any life form to cease existence after physical death.
-Universe/ God/Source Energy can certainly do better than that.
-There’s good evidence that the spirit/ consciousness/ energy of all life – people, pets, and plants – continues on into the next page of life’s never-ending saga.
+A: Yes, as you say, it would bean incredible waste of energy and love for any life form to cease existence after physical death.
+The universe can certainly do better than that.
+There’s good evidence that the consciousness/ energy of all life – people, pets, and plants – continues on into the next page of life’s never-ending saga.
 This evidence comes from:

-2. Authentic mediums who communicate the presence of pets who have passed on.
-These gifted people often relay detailed and accurate information that they could never know.
+2. Evidential mediums who communicate the presence of pets who have passed on.
+These sensorily gifted people often relay detailed and accurate information that they could never know.

-3. After-death contacts (ADCs) can involve beloved pets who have crossed over.
-At least some ADCs are “real” as shown by evidential and shared experiences.
+3. After-death communications (ADCs) while awake or dreaming can involve beloved pets who have crossed over.
+That at least some ADCs are actual visits is indicated by evidential and shared experiences.

 Interestingly, shortly after I was in a good relationship, Liebe disappeared.
 We looked and looked for her, but with no success.
 Maybe her mission was completed?

-Departed pets can visit from “The Other Side” as illustrated by the following story that blessed several people over time.
+Departed pets can visit after physical death as illustrated by the following story that blessed several people over time.
 Heidi Armbruster had a cat named Lucky that passed over at age twenty-one.
 As you will see, the ADC with Lucky prepared Heidi and her family for a very difficult time.
 She states:

 I didn’t tell anyone about this until my husband and I were watching a TV show about near-death experiences a month later.
 I told Bill because my experience was so similar and he felt it was from ‘God.’
 I also eventually told my father.
 Dad asked me to tell him the story again four times during the week before he passed on even though he wasn’t ill and his ‘death’ was totally unexpected.

 Pets can also help us when we are facing a fork in the road.
-In the early 1980’s, I was trying to decide whether to become a D.C. (chiropractic physician), D.O. (osteopathic physician), or M.D.
+In 1981, I was trying to decide whether to become a D.C. (doctor of chiropractic) or M.D.
 One day, a stray cat arrived at our isolated home in the country.
 She was starving, had severe mange, and walked with a limp.
 Upon closer inspection, I noticed that there were many hard lumps under her skin and her paralyzed tail was covered with feces.

 I had worked with vets for several years and was a skilled dissector so I went to work.
 The bumps were shotgun pellets just under the skin and I removed those.
 I gave her a haircut and started treatment for the mange.
 But the paralyzed tail, weak back legs, and chronic diarrhea continued.
-No bargain wiping off her tail several times each day.
+It was no fun wiping off her tail several times each day.
 So, despite having little money, I took Daisy to a veterinarian.

 On the long drive home, I was reading a book about chiropractic that showed how the nerves from the lower back supply the bowels, legs and, in an animal’s case, the tail.
 It described how specific spinal adjustments could remove slight nerve pressure and allow normal functioning of associated organs and muscles.

 We took her back to the vet for some shots.
-He said it was a miracle and he had no explanation for how such serious paralysis and bowel dysfunction could heal.
+He said Lucy’s recovery was a miracle and he had no explanation for how such serious paralysis and bowel dysfunction could heal.

 I took that as my sign about which physician training to pursue.

-Here’s another question from a subscriber to the free Soul Proof newsletter:
+Here’s another question from a subscriber to the Soul Proofnewsletter:

 Q: My beloved dog died recently.
 I was closer to him than most people.
 Will he continue on in some fashion or is that only for people? – Elle

 A: Great question, Elle!
-The energy or consciousness in all life—humans, animals, and plants—is indestructible and eternal.
+The light and energy in all life—humans, animals, and plants—is indestructible.
 After physical death, it moves on into another time and place.

-1. Your beloved animals will be present when you pass on during a wonderful reunion.
-The movie Talking to Heaven beautifully portrays this.
+- Your beloved animals will be present when you pass on and enjoy a wonderful reunion.
+The movie Talking to Heavenbeautifully portrays this.

 Back to Snoopy . . .

-Nearly blind, very arthritic, and totally deaf, she walked with a slow hobble but still enjoyed visits from the three now-grown children.
+Nearly blind, very arthritic, and totally deaf, she walked with a slow hobble, but still enjoyed visits from family members.
 I hadn’t been home for several months since I was wrapping up a thesis and master’s degree several states away.

 My dad started to call the vet, but I told him it was too late.
 I could feel that her spine had been broken in two.
 She laid still for a few minutes as everyone petted her and told her how much they loved her.
-Then she closed her big brown eyes and took her last earthly breath on this time around the wheel.
+Then she closed her big brown eyes and took her last earthly breath this time around on this planet.

 I buried her beside the big maple tree in the back yard, the one with such magnificent red and yellow colors every autumn.
-I swear those colors were brighter and bolder each year after.
-Thirty-five years later, we still talk about Snoopy with love and gratitude for having such a fine friend in our lives.
+Those colors seemed brighter and bolder every year after.
+Thirty-eight years later, we still talk about Snoopy with love and gratitude for having such a fine friend in our lives.

-So if you, like me, have loved and “lost” a furry friend, know—without a doubt—that life and love are forever.
+If you have loved and “lost” a furry friend, please know that life and love are forever.
 You will see him or her again – perhaps sooner than you think.
-Pets help us remember some of the meanings of life: to love unconditionally, to accept others for who and how they are, and fully enjoy life’s precious moments.
+Pets help us remember the most important lessons in life: to love unconditionally, to accept others for who and how they are, and fully enjoy life’s precious moments.
 Here’s to the day when more humans can live with a fraction of that love and acceptance.